 403 - Forbidden

-HTTP 403 Forbidden means the server understood the request but refuses to authorize this action.
+HTTP 403 Forbidden means the server understood the request and often knows who the caller is, but policy or business rules still block this action on the target resource.

 What Does Forbidden Mean?